moj-analytical-services/mojSuppression/README.md

 ### suppress_tidy_data

-This function simply extends the single group suppression functions and allows the user to suppress across multiple groups in one function.
+This function simply extends the single group suppression functions, allowing the user to suppress across multiple groups simultaneously.

 So, say you had a dataframe that looked like this:

 ![Screenshot 2022-04-05 at 17 35 30](https://user-images.githubusercontent.com/45356472/161803015-51c7c20a-5b20-49ec-a051-35a0f76251ae.png)

-Here, `LONDON` and `WALES` should be suppressed independently of one another.
-That is, secondary suppression should be applied to `LONDON` and also `WALES`.
+Here, `LONDON` and `WALES` should be suppressed **independently** of one another.
+That is, secondary suppression should be applied to both `LONDON` and `WALES`, as opposed to the dataframe as a whole.

-Thie `suppress_tidy_data` function resolves htis issue by breaking the dataframe up into individual parts and then performing suppression across each section.
+The `suppress_tidy_data` function resolves this issue by breaking the dataframe up into individual parts and then performing suppression across each section.

 In code, this looks like:
 ```